zaied15/traveline-source-code/README.md

 # [Traveline (A trusted local guide for your safe travel)](https://traveline-firebase-auth.web.app/)

-This project hase following features:
+This project has following features:

 - An individual local guide service solution.
 - Different packages are available for different places.